Madieu Williams

-Madieu Mohammed Williams (born October 18, 1981) is a West African former professional American football safety who played in the National Football League (NFL).
+Madieu Mohammed Williams (born October 18, 1981) is a Sierra Leonean former professional American football safety who played in the National Football League (NFL).
 He played college football at Maryland and was selected by the Cincinnati Bengals in the second round of the 2004 NFL draft.

 Williams also played for the Minnesota Vikings, San Francisco 49ers and Washington Redskins.

 Early life

 Williams was born in Sierra Leone, West Africa to Oku parents and moved to Lanham, Maryland at the age of nine.
 He attended DuVal High School, Towson University, and the University of Maryland.